csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 - **Sharing data.** The major advantage in building a distributed database system is the provision of an environment where users at one site may be able to access the data residing at other sites.
 For instance, in a distributed university system, where each campus stores data related to that campus, it is possible for a user in one campus to access data in another campus.
 Without this capability, the transfer of student records from one campus to another campus would have to resort to some external mechanism that would couple existing systems.

-- **Autonomy.** The primary advantage of sharing data by means of data dis- tribution is that each site is able to retain a degree of control over data that are stored locally.
+- **Autonomy.** The primary advantage of sharing data by means of data distribution is that each site is able to retain a degree of control over data that are stored locally.
 In a centralized system, the database administrator of the central site controls the database.
 In a distributed system, there is a global database administrator responsible for the entire system.
-A part of these re- sponsibilities is delegated to the local database administrator for each site.
-Depending on the design of the distributed database system, each adminis- trator may have a different degree of **local autonomy**.
+A part of these responsibilities is delegated to the local database administrator for each site.
+Depending on the design of the distributed database system, each administrator may have a different degree of **local autonomy**.
 The possibility of local autonomy is often a major advantage of distributed databases.

 - **Availability.** If one site fails in a distributed system, the remaining sites may be able to continue operating.
 In particular, if data items are **replicated** in several sites, a transaction needing a particular data item may find that item in any of several sites.
 Thus, the failure of a site does not necessarily imply the shutdown of the system.